mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 Expressing ADC Noise as a Density
 ---------------------------------

+Any part used when building a signal acquisition system will contaminate the original signal with additive noise.
+Amplifier and sensor manufacturers will include noise as a data sheet specification.
+Amplifier noise is directly specified in nV/:math:`\sqrt{Hz}`.
+Sensor noise is specified in terms of the input quantity, but can be converted to nV/:math:`\sqrt{Hz}`.
+For example, the ADXL1001 accelerometer has a +/-100g input range, and an output noise of 30 µg/:math:`\sqrt{Hz}`.
+The output can be expressed in nV/:math:`\sqrt{Hz}` by multiplying by the slope of the sensor - 20mV/g (or 20,000,000nV/g), for an output noise of 600nV/:math:`\sqrt{Hz}`.

-Any part used when building a signal acquisition system may contaminate the original signal with additive noise.
-Parts manufacturers always specify such limitation in data sheets.
-Expressing the ADC's noise as a density allows it to be directly compared to the noise at the output of the last element in the analog signal chain, which may be an ADC driver stage, a gain stage, or even the sensor itself.
-Amplifiers will have a noise specification in nV/:math:`\sqrt{Hz}`, and well-specified sensors will have a noise density specified in terms of the parameter being measured.
+ADC datasheets typically do not include a noise densitcy specification, but expressing the ADC's noise as a density allows it to be directly compared to the noise at the output of the last element in the analog signal chain, which may be an ADC driver stage, a gain stage, and the sensor itself.

-An ADC’s internal noise will necessarily appear somewhere between DC and Fs/2.
+An ADC’s internal noise will necessarily appear somewhere between DC and half the sample rate.
 Ideally this noise is flat, or at least predictably shaped.
 In fact, since the ADC’s total noise is spread out across a known bandwidth, it can be converted to a noise density that can be directly compared to other elements in the signal chain.
 Precision converters typically have total noise given directly, in volts RMS:

 :math:`e_{RMS} = \sigma`